apitable/apitable/README.md

 ## Installation

-Make sure you have `docker` & `curl` installed locally.
+Before you begin:
+* A host with [docker](https://docs.docker.com/engine/install/) and [docker-compose v2](https://docs.docker.com/engine/install/) installed.
+* 4 CPUs/8GB RAM or more are recommended.
+* A bash shell with basic utilities like curl installed.
+* Native arm64 (apple silicon) container images is not ready yet and may cause bad performance.

-If you computer has installed Docker Machine, open your terminal and run this:
+To install apitable using docker compose, open your terminal and run this:

 ```
 curl https://apitable.github.io/install.sh | bash
 ```

-Then open [https://localhost:80](https://localhost:80) in your browser to visit it. (default username `admin@apitable.com` and password `Apitable2022`)
+Then open [http://localhost:80](http://localhost:80) in your browser to visit it. (default username `admin@apitable.com` and password `Apitable2022`)

 If you want to set up your local development environment, read our [🧑‍💻 Developer Guide](./docs/contribute/developer-guide.md)